VascoPires/PopUpFEM/README.md

 # PopUpFEM : Automated Abaqus/Python model generation for jumping cubes

 ### Introduction
-Poping boxes is a project developed using Abaqus/Python scripting, in order to simulate the behavior of origami like folded boxes, with a rubber band attached.
+PopUpFEM is a project developed using Abaqus/Python scripting, in order to simulate the behavior of origami like folded boxes, with a rubber band attached.
 This is commonly known as Pop Jumping Cubes, and there are a lot of videos on Youtube on how to make them yourself.

 Examples:
 - [Pop Up Cubes Card Tutorial - From DIY Blaster](https://www.youtube.com/watch?v=PdaHHFXTUxQ)